RuneBlaze/belinda/docs/src/intro.md

 Belinda is a high performance data science library for graph clusterings, developed as an add-on to the [Polars](https://pola-rs.github.io/polars-book/user-guide/introduction.html) dataframes library.

+ - Reasonably scalable, high performance
+ - Written in Rust, designed for Python
-Belinda is designed with single-node scalability, performance, and ease of use in mind.
-It is mostly developed for studying community detection outputs (e.g., Leiden, VieClust, etc.).
+ - Bulit-in support for community detection outputs (e.g., Leiden, VieClust, etc.)

 Belinda's data model maps each cluster to a row inside a dataframe.
 This data model allows manipulating a clustering just like how one manipulates a dataframe.
 Moreover, calculating statistics, writing edited clusterings to disk,